Advertiser Disclosure

 What are the differences between KOHO prepaid cards and traditional secure credit cards?

 Unlike KOHO, traditional secured cards require an upfront deposit.
 Also, they usually don’t have any rewards or cash back offers.
-KOHO prepaid card can also work as a chequing and a saving account that give you cash back, free e-transfer, and monthly saving interest.
+KOHO prepaid card can also work as a chequing and a savings account that gives you cash back, free e-transfer, and monthly savings interest.

 Related: How Does KOHO Work?